-(F) Provisions, Contingent Liabilities and Contingent AssetsProvisions are liabilities of uncertain timing or amount.
-A provision is recognised as a
+(F) Provisions, Contingent Liabilities and Contingent Assets Provisions are liabilities of uncertain timing or amount.
+A pr

 Provisions are liabilities of uncertain timing or amount.
 A provision is recognised as a liability on the balance sheet when there is an obligation as at 31 March due to a past event; settlement of the obligation is probable; and a reliable estimate of the amount can be made.
 Recognition of a provision will result in expenditure being charged to the Comprehensive Income and Expenditure Statement and will normally be a charge to the General Fund.